-I viewed my world through the lens of my faith from early on, having known the Lord from the young age of 7.
-As I moved into my middle school years, I developed a relationship with my Lord.
-Strange as it may seem, when I found Jesus, He became my Friend for life.
-I remember attending some revival meetings as a middle schooler, the preacher was well-known in Finland and his meetings were amazing.
+I viewed my world through the lens of my faith from early on, coming to Jesus when I was 7.
+A few years later, as a middle-schooler, I attended some revival meetings with my family.
+The preacher was well-known in Finland and his messages were amazing.
 The Finnish community of South Florida (where we had moved by this time) was stirred in a way I have not heard of before or since.
-The crowds coming to the meetings were very large by Finnish standards, often leaving standing room only for the latecomers.
-It was then that I experienced the Holy Spirit’s filling; I had never felt so accepted in my life!
-Oh the love of God was amazing!
+The crowds were very large by Finnish standards.
+Often, there was only standing room for the latecomers.
+In those meetings I finally found where I was accepted, where I fit.

-Well, I sealed my misfit status in those years when, the day after having attended those meetings, I announced to everyone in my 7th grade class that Jesus was wonderful and have you ever heard of Him?
-Have you ever been filled with the Holy Spirit?
-Let me tell you about it!
-I suppose most of the class was in shock as I, the usual wallflower who would sit low in her chair hoping no one would call on her, would be so vocal about Jesus.
-I wasn’t bothered any longer by my “outer fringe” status, I had a Friend and He walked home with me every day.
+My misfit status was sealed when, the day after having attended one of those meetings, I announced to everyone in my 7th grade class that Jesus was wonderful and have you ever heard of Him?
+I suppose most of the class was in shock.
+I was usually a wallflower who would sit low in her chair hoping no one would call on her.
+I wasn’t bothered any longer by my “outer fringe” status.

-I did all of the crazy Christian things: I tithed, I was baptised, I was at church whenever the doors were open, and even told anyone who would listen that one day I would serve in Africa.
+I did all of the crazy Christian things.
+I tithed, I was baptized and I was at church whenever the doors were open.
+I even told anyone who would listen that one day I would be a missionary in Africa.
 After a while, people just put up with my rantings as “that’s just Lea” and patted me on the back.
 No, I really didn’t fit in at all.
-Sometimes I would wonder what was wrong with me, why was it so strange to Christians to love Jesus so?
+Sometimes I would wonder what was wrong with me, why was it so hard for others to understand me?

-My high school and young adult days passed by much the same as I just found myself to be a “square peg in a round hole.”
-Thankfully, I met my husband who didn’t notice my mistfit-ness; perhaps it’s because he was just a crazy as I was about telling others how wonderful Jesus is.
-We made a very misfit pair: he the pastor’s son, me the-girl-from-nowhere.
-I still wonder how that all happened!
-But, I’m so glad it did for I doubt there would be another candidate who would’ve been, or would be, as loving as my husband is.
-Yes, I’m blessed and 33 years later we are still together, serving God in Africa just as I knew we would for all these years.
+My high school and young adult days passed by in much the same way.
+I was the proverbial “square peg in a round hole.”
+Thankfully, I met my husband who wasn’t bothered by my mistfit-ness.
+This is likely because he was just a crazy as I was.
+We made a very misfit pair: he, the pastor’s son, me the-girl-from-nowhere.
+I still wonder how that all happened, but, I’m so glad it did.
+Yes, I’m blessed and nearly 37 years later we are still together, serving God in Africa.

 I’m comfortable being out of step with everything that is “in.”
 In fact, I wonder if feeling compelled to be relevant or fit in to what is “normal” or “accepted” is a kind of trap laid for unsuspecting Christians designed to keep them from winning the world around them?

 Being a misfit has caused me to develop a tough skin.
-As an obvious foreigner in Africa (very difficult to hide my misfit-ness here for sure), I’ve often be told “You don’t understand the ways of the culture here” even though I’ve learned 5 languages and served in Africa for 30+ years.
-Turn around and while traveling to multiple churches overseas, I’ll hear, “You wouldn’t understand how things are now in the West because you’ve lived too long overseas.”
+As an obvious foreigner in Africa (very difficult to hide my misfit-ness here for sure), I’ve often be told “You don’t understand the ways of the culture here.”
+As an American visiting Stateside, I’m often told, “You wouldn’t understand how things are now in the West because you’ve lived too long overseas.”